Cure (film)

-Cure (キュア, Kyua) is a 1997 Japanese neo-noir psychological horror film written and directed by Kiyoshi Kurosawa.
-Starring Kōji Yakusho and Masato Hagiwara, it follows a detective investigating a series of murders whose perpetrators confess yet lack clear motives.
+Cure (キュア, Kyua) is a 1997 Japanese psychological horror thriller film written and directed by Kiyoshi Kurosawa.
+Starring Koji Yakusho and Masato Hagiwara, it follows a detective investigating a series of murders whose perpetrators all confess under strange circumstances, seemingly being driven to kill by an unknown force.
+As the story develops, the police realise all the murderers are in contact with a mysterious young man, who appears to have extreme memory loss.
 The film received positive reviews from critics and has been described in later commentary as influential on the late-1990s wave of Japanese horror cinema.

 Originally entitled Evangelist (伝道師, Dendoushi), the film's name was changed due to the Tokyo subway sarin attack perpetrated by Aum Shinrikyo that happened while the film was in production.
 To avoid suggesting a religious cult connection to the crimes in the story, it was retitled Cure at the suggestion of a Daiei Film producer.

-The film was released by Shochiku-Fuji Company on December 27, 1997.
+The film premiered at the Tokyo International Film Festival on 6 November 1997, and released in Japan by Shochiku-Fuji Company on 27 December.
 It received widespread positive reviews from critics, and is considered a progenitor of the explosion of Japanese horror media in the late 1990s and early 2000s, preceding other releases like Hideo Nakata's Ring and Takashi Shimizu's Ju-On.

 Plot

 Kenichi Takabe, a Tokyo Metropolitan Police detective, is involved in the investigation of a bizarre series of violent killings by seemingly random perpetrators.
 In each case, the murderers have been caught close to the scene of the crime, and the victim is found with a large "X" carved into their neck or chest.
 Although all of the perpetrators readily confess and remember their deeds, none seem to have substantial motives or explanations for their actions.
 Takabe is at a loss for answers, and his private life begins to falter, as his wife Fumie suffers from phases of schizophrenia and frequently gets lost in their neighborhood.

-Takabe and his colleague, forensic psychologist Shin Sakuma, eventually identify a common thread connecting the murders - each killer, shortly before the killing, came in contact with a man named Kunio Mamiya.
+Takabe and his colleague, forensic psychologist Shin Sakuma, eventually identify a common thread connecting the murders - each killer, shortly before the killing, came in contact with a man named Kunihiko Mamiya.
 Mamiya appears to have extreme short-term memory loss and claims to recall nothing of his past.
 Searching through Mamiya's belongings, Takabe and Sakuma discover that Mamiya used to study psychology, specifically mesmerism and hypnosis.
 Takabe suspects that Mamiya has no memory problems at all and is actually a master of hypnosis capable of planting homicidal suggestions in strangers' minds by exposing them to repetitive sounds or sights, such as the motion of water or the flame of a lighter.
 In custody, Mamiya constantly evades Takabe's questions, instead asking about Takabe's private life until Takabe eventually lashes out, shouting his resentment for Fumie while Mamiya looks on in amusement.
 Takabe has Mamiya charged with incitement to murder.
 Takabe also experiences a vision of Fumie hanging herself, and later he commits her to a mental hospital.